Wonderfon/Learn-Vocabulary-in-Context/README.md

 ## Overview

 The Learn-Vocabulary-in-Context App is an interactive tool designed to help language learners practice and improve their skills.
 It uses AI-powered translation and language mixing to create custom learning content across multiple languages.
+Welcome to use, star, and discuss!

 Key features:
 - Support for multiple languages including English, Chinese, Spanish, French, German, Japanese, Korean